KXLF-TV: Joe Sample ownership

 Ed Craney sold the remainder of the Z-Bar Network in 1960 to Joe Sample, the owner of KOOK-TV, for more than $1 million; Sample kept KXLF radio and television, while KXLJ-AM-TV was immediately divested to Helena TV, Inc., the cable company there.
-The transaction marked the end of Craney's broadcast interests, which he had been progressively selling off.
+Craney had been selling off his broadcasting holdings over the years, and the Montana stations were the last properties he held.
 After the change, KXLF-TV became a primary affiliate of CBS; this generated outcry in 1962 when the station refused to carry the World Series from NBC because the picture it could receive from KMSO-TV in Missoula was "not of broadcast quality".

 In December 1965, the FCC simultaneously authorized KXLF-TV to build a translator on channel 8 in Missoula and KGVO-TV—the former KMSO-TV—to build a translator on channel 6 in Butte.
 The station further extended its signal to Helena in 1969 with the construction of a second translator.
 In 1969, the Skyline Network dissolved after Sample acquired KRTV in Great Falls; affiliation and ownership changes at Skyline's outlets led to the network being dissolved on September 30, 1969.
 This resulted in the establishment of the Montana Television Network (MTN) with KOOK-TV, KRTV, and KXLF-TV.

 Sample expanded his Montana network by building KPAX-TV in Missoula in 1970.
 The new station, which replaced the earlier translator, initially served as a full-time rebroadcaster of KXLF-TV.
 In 1977, KPAX opened separate studios in Missoula to produce local programming and news.
-On September 1, 1976, KXLF-TV and KPAX-TV changed from primary affiliates of CBS and secondary affiliates to ABC to primary affiliates of ABC and secondary affiliates of CBS.
+On September 1, 1976, KXLF-TV and KPAX-TV changed from primary affiliates of CBS and secondary affiliates of ABC to primary affiliates of ABC and secondary affiliates of CBS.